Are you new to using Arduino? No worries, you can get started using our series of guides on

 You can learn more about Arduino libraries by reading this guide from Adafruit.

-Follow your board's guide on installing Arduino IDE, and support for the board you have.
+Follow your board's guide on installing Arduino IDE, and support for the board you have, like the PyBadge, for example.
 Then install the Adafruit Arcada libraries (there's a lot of them!).

 Once done, install the Adafruit_MLX90640 library.